 There are two issues to be aware of when tracking income:

 Insurance Income: Insurance income is allocated when you receive the claim payment.

 Patient Income: Patient income can be allocated when entering the payment or at a later date using income transfers.
-Depending on Patient Payment Preferences, Open Dental may suggest paysplits based on the family's outstanding charges, payment amount, and FIFO logic (first in, first out, by date).
+Depending on Payment Preferences, Open Dental may suggest paysplits based on the family's outstanding charges, payment amount, and FIFO logic (first in, first out, by date).
 It is very important to know which provider should and is getting credit for a payment.
 You should also develop a policy for allocating a payment to multiple providers.
 The daily or weekly Daily Payments Report (run by provider) can be a useful report to give to providers so they can verify the income information.

 Adjustments to income: Adjustments themselves only affect production amounts, not income.
 If you need to adjust income, you must enter a payment.
 Below are some example scenarios.